 Use open-ended questions when you want depth.
 Use closed-ended questions when you want speed.
 In many cases, combining both can give you a fuller picture.

-Open-ended questions invite people to share their thoughts in their own words.
+Open-ended questions offer several benefits by inviting people to share their thoughts in their own words.
 Instead of short replies, they encourage more thoughtful, detailed responses, often revealing insights that might otherwise stay hidden.

 -